Nature Walks and Workshops

 From growing ginseng and other woodland botanicals to foraging and inoculating mushroom logs... we teach it all!
 With years of experience managing the largest agroforestry farm in Eastern North America, Anna and Justin are intimately familiar with the latest innovations in land stewardship.
 During the summer, we regularly lead tours of our ninety-five acre forest farm and sanctuary.
 Throughout the year, we also offer hands-on workshops designed for aspiring forest farmers, see our events calendar for dates and details.

 Acknowledging Indigenous History

 For those wishing to learn more about traditional native culture and natural history in the Hudson Valley region, Wild Hudson Valley is the premier institution.
-Justin has spent most of the past two decades deep in archival and ethnographic research on the Munsee and Mohican peoples who call the region their ancestral home.
-We work to connect the past with the present, and also teach about contemporary Mohican and Munsee communities and their efforts to preserve their beautiful languages and culture.
+Justin has spent most of the past two decades deep in archival and ethnographic research on the Lenape people who call the region their ancestral home.
+We work to connect the past with the present, and also teach about contemporary Lenape/Mohican communities and their efforts to preserve their beautiful languages and culture.

 Hudson River Boat Tours

 This summer, we are excited to once again lead twilight boat tours aboard the Solaris, a solar-powered boat operated by the Hudson River Maritime Museum in Kingston, NY.
 These Thursday evening tours will explore indigenous life as it was five centuries ago, when Algonquian-speaking peoples relied on the Hudson River and its tributaries for their survival.
 See our events calendar for dates and details.

 How do I find out about your upcoming events?